NunomValdez/memory_game/README.md

 3. **Setting Up Environment Variables**
    - You will need a Pexels API key to run this project.
    - Visit [Pexels API page](https://www.pexels.com/api/new/) and sign up to get your API key.
-   - Once you have your API key, create a `.env` file in the root directory of the project.
+   - Once you have your API key, create a `.env` file in the root directory of the project, or change the name of the existing .env_example file, and copy your API key, and paste it there.
    - Add the following line to your `.env` file: `VITE_API_PEXELS_TOKEN=your_api_key_here` (replace `your_api_key_here` with your actual API key).

 4. **Starting the Application**